-This can certainly help us to understand why people are frequently just plain unwilling to open up to potentially valuable advice and suggestions from others: it's easier to do so than to face up to the fact that we haven't gone ahead and fixed up that particular area of our lives.
+Perhaps this is why we are often unwilling to open up to potentially valuable advice and suggestions from others: it's easier to do so than to face up to the fact that we haven't gone ahead and fixed up that particular area of our lives.
 After all, if we downgrade the suggestion, or the person issuing it, we successfully avoid looking at our own performance AND effort levels.
 We'd rather fix the blame than the problem, yes?

 A total of a hundred and forty foundations called to tell him it was a "no go."
 Do YOU have the fortitude to keep on going in the face of so much failure?
 Rich did.
-When the Kellogg Foundation called to tell him "Sorry, Rich, there's just no way we can see you starting this type of program for eighty thousand dollars," his heart sank yet again.
+When the Kellogg Foundation called to tell him "Sorry, Rich, there's just no way we can see you starting this type of program for eighty thousand dollars," you can surely guess how he felt.

 the voice on the phone continued.
 "Rich, it seems to us that a program like this just wouldn't work with eighty thousand dollars; so we're giving you $150,000 to start with."